mkelly1/CloudResumeChallenge_S3_files/README.txt

-Site update 7-29-2020
+Site update 7-30-2020

-Update reflecting the Cloud Resume Challenge Resume.html added along with new folder structure javascript included in Resume.html
+This resume site is a result of taking the Cloud Resume Challenge given by Forrest Brazeal.
-No separate js files
+I had about a week to figure out and implement the tasks involved.
+I had a test site set up on AWS so I adapted it for the challenge.